 The section is a fining-upward sequence that represents a transition through the following environments: alluvial fan (unit 4), alluvial plain (unit 5), lake-marginal and shallow-water lacustrine (units 6-10).
-The lithology and stratigraphy of the units described in the amend 1 x above are characteristic of the North Horn, Flagstaff, and Colton Formations.
+The lithology and stratigraphy of the units described above are characteristic of the North Horn, Flagstaff, and Colton Formations.
 It is difficult, however, to assign each unit to a specific formation.
 The conglomerates of units 4 and 5 match the regional description of North Horn strata.
-The limestone and oncolitic limestone of units 6-8 could be placed in either the North Horn Formation or the Flagstaff Formation.
+The limestone and oncolitic limestone of units 6+8 could be placed in either the North Horn Formation or the Flagstaff Formation.
 The sandy limestone, sandstone, and conglomerate of units 9 and 10 could be placed in either the Flagstaff Formation or Colton Formation, although the lack of a distinctive red color and abundant mudstone suggests that these strata are more representative of the Flagstaff Limestone than they are of the Colton.
-Regardless of which formation each unit is assigned to, this section is far more representative of the regional P sequence of Late Cretaceous-Early Tertiary strata than it is condensed attenuated means thinned a stretched out sections of North Horn Formation and Flagstaff Formation are present on Skinner Peaks.
-The North Horn Formation is 300-400 feet thick depending on where the North Horn/Flagstaff contact is drawn.
-Likewise, the Flagstaff Formation is 110-220 feet thick.
-These thickness values are significantly less than values from the West Hills to the west and from the Gunnison Plateau to the east. / The most logical explanation for the drastic thickness variations that occur were probably caused be such a short distance is that welts of Arapien Shale formed local topographic highs in the basin during Late Cretaceous-Middle Tertiary time.
-This conclusion is supported by the presence of an unconformity between the Arapien Shale and Late Cretaceous-Early Tertiary strata and the presence of the oncolitic limestone.
-Oncolites, which are concretions of algae and sediment, form in shallow water, near-shore lacustrine environments.
+Regardless of which formation each unit is assigned to, this section is far more representative of the regional sequence of Late Cretaceous-Early Tertiary strata than it is representative of Tawny Beds.

+Based on this interpretation of the stratigraphy, very attenuated sections of North Horn Formation and Flagstaff Formation are present on Skinner Peaks.
+The North Horn Formation is 300,400 feet thick depending on where the North Horn/Flagstaff contact is drawn.
+Likewise, the Flagstaff Formation is $110 \neq 220$ feet thick.
+These thickness values are significantly less than values from the West Hills to the west and from the Gunnison Plateau to the east.
+The most logical explanation for the drastic thickness variations that occur over such a short distance is that welts of Arapien Shale formed local topographic highs in the basin during Late Cretaceous Middle Tertiary This conclusion is supported by the presence of an unconformity time. between the Arapien Shale and Late Cretaceous-Early Tertiary strata and the presence of the oncolitic limestone.
+Oncolites, which are concretions of algae and sediment, form in shallow water, near-shore, lacustrine environments.
 Weiss (1969) has shown that oncolites within the North Horn and Flagstaff Formations occur preferentially along what were actively-rising tectonic ridges.